anukat2015/DrEWE/README.md

 So, if all these task automation services could be standardized under the EWE ontology, we would have interoperability between each platform and we would find really interesting features, such as compatibility for task rules no matter the source, or a huge semantic database that will provide all the advantages that big data is bringing to our lives.

 ## Submodules
-DrEWE consist in five main modules or projects that can be found under the subtrees of this project.
+DrEWE consists of five main modules or projects that can be found under the subtrees of this project.

 ### [GCalendar-DrEWE](https://github.com/carloscrespog/GCalendar-DrEWE)